bugladen/NadekoBot/docs/guides/Windows Guide.md

 ####Guide
 - Make sure you have installed both [Git][Git] and the [.NET Core SDK][.NET Core SDK].
 - Create a folder somewhere and name it `Nadeko`.
-- Head to the [Windows Installer releases page][WinInstaller] and download the latest source code zip.
+- Head to the [Windows Installer releases page][WinInstaller] and download the latest release zip.
 - Extract the contents of the zip you just downloaded to the `Nadeko` folder that we created earlier.
-- You will see a few files, most importantly, `NadekoInstaller.bat ` after extraction (You may not see the `.bat` part of the filename).
+- You will see two files, most importantly, `NadekoInstaller.bat` after extraction (You may not see the `.bat` part of the filename).
-- Run/Launch/Open `NadekoInstaller.bat ` and you will see it running in the command prompt.
+- Run/Launch/Open `NadekoInstaller.bat` and you will see it running in the command prompt.
 - Wait a while for the file to finish installing, it'll say when it's done in the command prompt.
 - You should now have a new folder named `NadekoBot` inside the `Nadeko` folder we previously created.
 - You can safely delete the `NadekoInstall_Temp` folder if you so choose.